1. Proprietary Club, Management and Control

 • Day Members are not entitled to introduce guests to the Club.

-• The playing guest’s name and address and the name of the Member shall be entered in the visitor’s book.
+• The playing guest’s name and details will be taken, in line with GDPR.
 Members may, however introduce small groups of guests or arrange corporate golfing days on occasions when this will not cause inconvenience to the Members.

-• The Company will allow the pupils of Bearwood College and the golf teaching staff limited access to play the Course at restricted times as guests.
-These times will be posted on the notice board.
+• The Company will allow the pupils of Reddam House and the employees limited access to play the Course at restricted times as guests for a relevant fee.

 • The Company reserves the right at its absolute discretion not to accept the introduction of guests at any time.